thegodone/molds-branch/doc/README.txt

    For both case, the compile succeeded if you could fine "MolDS.out" in the "src" directory.
    Type "$ make clean" when you wanna clean the compilation.
+   If you want to compile MolDS in debug-mode, -g and -DMOLDS_DBG should be added to CFLAGBASE in the Makefile, i.e. -O0 -openmp -openmp-report2 -DMKL_INT=intptr_t -g -DMOLDS_DBG

 ==============================================================================
 CARRY OUT MolDS: